exmosis/hugo.groundlake.org/content/post/2022-09-07/pickles-and-bananas.md

 ---
 title: "Pickles and Bananas: Our messy relationship with technology, and simple meditation to unlock change"
+description: "I have a theory that we've got ourselves into a pickle when it comes to using our devices; a dead-end of interaction..."
 date: 2022-09-07T09:57:52+01:00
 draft: false
 ---